commit-live-students/walmart_time_series_analysis/q02_stationarity/readme1.md

 #### Note:
-Though in this particular task, we don't really need to make the data stationary, you can check out the different ways to make it stationary with this link-
+Though in this particular task, we don't really need to make the data stationary, you can check out the different ways to make it stationary on this link :https://www.researchgate.net/post/How_can_I_make_a_time-series_stationary